4 Antiretroviral drugs

 An oral suspension may be used for children up to 25 kg to help those who have difficulty swallowing capsules and tablets.
 As an AZT solution is stable, this is usually made by the clinic.

 The concentration of the oral suspension is 10 mg/ml.
-AZT is also available in 100 mg capsules and 300 mg tablets.
+AZT is also available in 100 mg capsules, and 100 mg and 300 mg tablets.

 The dose for infants less than 4 weeks of age is 4 mg/kg given twice a day.